PydPiper/viks_SoftwareGuide/source/python/builtin_functions.rst

     - see line 7 from syntax example
     - arg1 is mandatory because it has no predefined value
-    - arg2 is optional because it has a predefined value of "0", therefore when foo can be called ``foo(1)`` or ``foo(1,"0")`` both returning the same value
+    - arg2 is optional because it has a predefined value of "0", therefore foo can be called by ``foo(1)`` or ``foo(1,"0")`` both returning the same value

 - positional vs. keyword arguments